Future Secotan Alliance Events

 Dr. Gabrielle Tayac (Piscataway) is Associate professor, Department of History and Art History at George Mason University, Consult Curator, Smithsonian American Art Museum, contributing author, “Native Prospects: Indigeneity and Landscapes” and more specifically ”Speaking Sovereignty; Powhatan’s Mantle”.

 Lisa Rider is the Executive Director of Coastal Carolina Riverwatch.
 She has a BS from NC Central University.
 She has spent two decades in environmental advocacy and justice programs and founded the NC Marine Debris Symposium.
 Among her many achievements are: “Women in Leadership Excellence Award” and “NC Environmental Educator of the Year”.
 She also serves on the Advisory Board to the College of Arts Social Sciences and Humanities at NC Central University.
+Full Bio - CLICK HERE

 Dr. Arwin Smallwood (Tuscarora) is Dean, College of Arts, Social Sciences and Humanities at NC Central University.
 He is the author of “Bertie County: An Eastern North Carolina History” as well as many other well respected scholarly works.
-He is is in high demand as an expert on Tuscarora life in and around the NC Coastal Plane and particularly so on the early cultural intersection between African and Indigenous Carolina Sounds peoples.
+He is in high demand as an expert on Tuscarora life in and around the NC Coastal Plain and particularly so on the early cultural intersection between African and Indigenous Carolina Sounds peoples.

 David Rahahę́·tih Webb (Tuscarora) is the author of a new book “Indigenous Carolinians A History from Original Peoples to Present day Tribes” and previously an award-winning work “The Spanish Seminole”.
 He is the executive director at Muddy Sneakers, Outdoor Classroom.
 David is an indigenous rights activist and captivated our audience last year with a session on the Tuscarora dialect and culture.
+Full Bio - CLICK HERE

 Tammy Woodward, Executive Director, Outer Banks History Center, Moderator

-Cathy Steever, TSA Event Program Committee Chair, BOD Secretary, Co-Moderator
+Cathy Steever, BOD Secretary, Co-Moderator

 Program Contributors

-Warren Perkinson, Indigenous Hand Drum
+Warren Perkinson, Indigenous Hand Drum, Song & Flute

 Barbara Miller (Miami Tribe of Oklahoma), Education and Marketing Director, Frisco Native American Museum and Natural History Center

-Marilyn Morrison, Chief, Roanoke Hatterask Tribe
+Marilyn Berry Morrison, Chief, Roanoke Hatterask Tribe

 Brian Chance, Chief, Machapunga Tribe